pattonsgirl/Spring2022-CEG2350/Labs/Lab-01/README.md

    - `-rw------- sally crew [size] [datetime] mydiary.txt`
    - where `[size]` and `[datetime]` are going to be unique for you
    - write all steps needed to make this happen
-2. `ubuntu` would like to edit `sally`'s `mydiary.txt` file, just to mess with her.
-How can `ubuntu` do this without changing the permissions?
+2. Your user would like to edit `sally`'s `mydiary.txt` file, just to mess with her.
+How can your user do this without changing the permissions?
 3. `bob` wants in on the joke to edit `sally`'s `mydiary.txt` file, just to mess with her.
 How can `bob` do this without changing the permissions?

 ## Submission